 On the surface, it might seem like the age of your silver dollar is the primary factor for determining its worth, but this isn’t necessarily the case.
 What matters most is often the number of coins that were minted.
-Though most Morgan and Peace silver dollars are high mintage coins, several have sold for a substantial premium above and beyond the silver content in the coins.
+Though most Morgan and Peace silver dollars are high mintage coins, they trade at a higher rate than silver bullion coins or for their ounces of silver.
+In fact, many of them can sell for a substantial premium above and beyond the silver content in the coins.

 Look Out for Wear and Tear

 As mentioned earlier, the condition of your silver dollars also impacts the selling price.
 Even high mintage Morgan and Peace silver dollars will sell for a premium if they are in uncirculated condition.
 Additionally, some

 common dollars are difficult to find in uncirculated condition due to poor strikes from the mint in a particular year.

 For example, the 1884-S, 1883-S, and 1885-S Morgan silver dollars issued by the San Francisco Mint are notorious for being poorly struck.
 These three coins were produced in quantities of 1.5 million coins or more, which would make these common date coins.
 However, uncirculated examples of these coins are difficult to find and sell in the hundreds, if not thousands of dollars.

 These coins are frequently advertised as being in uncirculated condition on auction sites, since sellers know that an uncirculated version will bring much higher prices than circulated condition coins.
 However, it’s been our experience that very few of these coins in raw or ungraded condition are actually uncirculated.

 Considering the large discrepancy in values, we recommend that you only purchase these coins if they’ve been certified by professional coin grading services, such as NGC or PCGS.
 Look for coins that have an “MS” grade, which stands for “mint state.”

 How Old Is the Coin?